dvsa/mot-docs/source/documentation/infrastructure/non-blocking-branches.md

 ## Benefit

 Adopting this approach for large changes means that the new change does not block the delivery pipeline.
-Whilstever Master has not been merged, the pipeline is free
+As long as Master has not been merged, the pipeline is free

 ## Drawback